onqtam/headjack/src/how_to_think_about_it.md

     -

+if everything is just hashes indexing will suffer.

 - the hierarchical addressing of content is a natural fit for kafka topics
     - application IDs as topics and offsets as nonces
         - lol - no, there are limits to how many topics there are - better use Cassandra